porkcharsui/clashfinder/README.md

 popd
 ```

-* Render the scheduling data as Clashfinder markup and paste the output from the transform script into the Classfinder data field:
+* Render the scheduling data as Clashfinder markup and paste the output from the transform script into the Clashfinder data field:

 ```bash
 ./bin/appmiral_transform.py --artists festivals/shambhalafestival/shambhalafestival.artists.json --stages festivals/shambhalafestival/shambhalafestival.stages.json